jiyapalrecha35/Google.github.io/README.md

-### 2. **Shortest Path Algorithms**:
+### 2. **Shortest Path Algorithms**

 **Dijkstra's Algorithm**:
 - **Google Maps**: Dijkstra's algorithm could be used to find the shortest path between two locations on a map.
 This is essential for providing accurate directions to users, considering factors such as traffic conditions, road closures, and distance.

 - In Google's infrastructure, Dijkstra's algorithm can be employed to optimize network routing.
 This involves finding the shortest paths for data packets to travel between servers, data centers, and users, ensuring efficient and reliable network communication.

-- Dijkstra's algorithm can aid in optimizing the delivery routes for products purchased through Google Shopping.
+- Dijkstra's algorithm can aid in optimizing the delivery routes for products purchased through **Google Shopping**.
 By calculating the shortest paths between distribution centers, warehouses, and delivery destinations, Google can minimize shipping costs and delivery times, enhancing the shopping experience for users.

 **Bellman-Ford Algorithm**:
 - Bellman-Ford algorithm can be used in Google's self-driving car project for path planning.
 It helps in finding the shortest path from the car's current location to its destination while considering factors such as road conditions, traffic congestion, and safety measures.